sevstels/Ubertooth-Win/README.md

 # Ubertooth-Win
+Release of the Windows version of the device management GUI utility.
 A professional > [Ubertooth-One](https://greatscottgadgets.com/ubertoothone/) tool for researching and debugging BT and BLE bluetooth protocols.
 This package is made to work on Windows OS.
 Read the description of the package for Linux on the page: https://github.com/greatscottgadgets/ubertooth

 ![ubertooth-and-antenna](https://github.com/sevstels/Ubertooth-Win/assets/13213368/2c892a59-b8d8-4965-8203-b17a37e11778)

-Release of the Windows version of the device management GUI utility.
+<b>How To install</b>
 To connect the device, install the WinUSB driver with Zadig utility.
 https://zadig.akeo.ie/